 "He left a note.
 He claimed to–" Ian shook his head, and then quickly added, "He was jealous."

 “It was jealous you mean,” Resch corrected.
 “Who’d think that they’d be capable of such an emotion?
 You’d think your technicians wouldn't allow it to be capable of such a destructive emotion.”

 “It’s not human, Mr. Locke,” said Resch.
 “Nor should it ever be.”

 Ian scowled at Resch.
 And then he said to him,"More human than human is our motto, Rep-detect Resch.
 And that is our aim here at the Tyrell Corporation."

 When they investigated Abelson’s documents, they were able to ascertain that his involvement with Domino began shortly after Doctor Eldon Tyrell’s murder.
 It was out of sympathy and fear that led him to get involved with Domino.

-What he planned to do with them afterwards was anybody’s guess.
-The way Resch saw it; it was job security.
+What he planned to do with them afterward was anybody’s guess.
+The way Resch saw it–it was job security.